iecology/glossary/glossary.md

 **Password manager software**:
 Software that keeps your passwords stored in an encrypted file protected by a master password.
 This allows you to store multiple passwords by remembering only one.
 Password managers are available as software that you install (e.g., KeePass) and as a web based service (e.g., LastPass).
 While web based password managers can be very convenient the threats against them, like all web tools, are numerous so may be best avoided for highly sensitive passwords.

+**Pluggable Transport**:
+A feature of Tor software that allows you to add small modules that make your Internet traffic look like something else.
+There are Pluggable Transports that

 **Proprietary Software**:
 Software for which the source code which describes the way the software works is not made available to the end user.
 The security level of using such software is difficult to verify and generally rests upon a significant amount of trust in the company or people making it in addition to analysis of the running program.